esphome/esphome-docs/components/sensor/modbus_controller.rst

     - ``FP32``: 32 bit IEEE 754 floating point from 2 registers
     - ``FP32_R``: 32 bit IEEE 754 floating point - same as FP32 but low word first

 - **bitmask** (*Optional*, int): sometimes multiple values are packed in a single register's response.
 The bitmask can be used to extract a value from the response.
+See :ref:`bitmasks`.
 - **skip_updates** (*Optional*, int): By default all sensors of a modbus_controller are updated together.
 For data points that don't change very frequently updates can be skipped.
 A value of 5 would only update this sensor range in every 5th update cycle
   Note: The modbus_controller groups component by address ranges to reduce number of transactions.
 All compoents with the same address will be updated in one request. skip_updates applies for all components in the same range.
 - **register_count** (*Optional*): only required for uncommon response encodings or to :ref:`optimize modbus communications<modbus_register_count>`